Hiero

 Hiero is open

-Hiero is a vibrant community of developers, visionaries, and innovators dedicated to creating a more fair, efficient, and secure world.
-As part of the Linux Foundation Decentralized Trust initiative, we are pioneering a new era of open governance and collaboration for the project.
+Hiero's vibrant community builds a fairer, more efficient, and secure world.
+As part of the Linux Foundation Decentralized Trust initiative, it pioneers open governance and collaboration.

 Join our Hiero Community Calls